Open Letter on Artistry

 Methodology

-My approach to making music is similar to the way a scientist or researcher work, as I come up with a concept, a "theory" or "thesis" to create a song.
-I have never once woke up and magically had a melody appear into my head as the movies make it seem.
+My approach to making music is similar to the way a scientist or researcher works, as I come up with a concept, a "theory" or "thesis" to create a song.
+I have never once woke up and magically had a melody appear in my head as the movies make it seem.
 I think of a concept or idea like "what if Prince produced for Turnstile?" or something.
-Sometimes I get inspired by something in a track and want to change it (not copy), like maybe the way the arrangement in a song is great but I want to apply it to a different genre etc.
+Sometimes I get inspired by something in a track and want to change it (not copy), like maybe the way the arrangement in a song is great, but I want to apply it to a different genre, etc.

 Inspirations and influences

 Similar to my southern influences, I also cannot deny the southern "DIY" and "I'll figure it out" attitude I have adopted.
-Why do I need a manager, publicist, social media manager, stylist, etc just to be an artist?
-Those are bourgeois concepts as I can make phone calls and answer emails, dress myself, and be a normal person within my career without assistance, anyone can do those things.
-Also from southern embrace of DIY approaches to technology and business, I am obsessed with the "raw" or "in progress" version of things.
+Why do I need a manager, publicist, social media manager, stylist, etc., just to be an artist?
+Those are bourgeois concepts, as I can make phone calls and answer emails, dress myself, and be a normal person within my career without assistance; anyone can do those things.
+Also from the southern embrace of DIY approaches to technology and business, I am obsessed with the "raw" or "in progress" version of things.
 I prefer the way a demo sounds over the way a finished mix sounds most of the time, a sketch over a finished painting, etc.

-The basis of my rhythms and musical DNA come from the Virginia sound such as The Neptunes, Timbaland, Missy Elliot, Clipse, and Teddy Riley during his stay there.
-This scene emphasized rhythm, swing, and bounce over melody, melody just being another way to express rhythm but across different pitches.
+The basis of my rhythms and musical DNA comes from the Virginia sound, such as The Neptunes, Timbaland, Missy Elliot, Clipse, and Teddy Riley during his stay there.
+This scene emphasized rhythm, swing, and bounce over melody, melody just being another way to express rhythm, but across different pitches.
 This is the foundation of me.

-I also can play guitar and bass, I have roots in alternative music as well but it never supplied enough rhythm for me.
+I can also play guitar and bass; I have roots in alternative music as well, but it never supplied enough rhythm for me.
 My original thesis in music was just to create alternative music with more rhythm that I would want to hear.
-This also attributes to my love for open hats/crashes/rides playing in the 1/8th note pattern or on each 1/4th, it is reminiscent of alternative's use of those drums to supply the rhythm.
+This also contributes to my love for open hats/crashes/rides playing in the 1/8th note pattern or on each 1/4th, it is reminiscent of alternative's use of those drums to supply the rhythm.

 After about 2020, I started heavily researching electronic music and its widespread innovations in rhythm, and embracing futurism.
-This study, along with hip hop, alternative music, and the jazz chords I have obsessed over have created a basis for me to create a style.
+This study, along with hip hop, "alternative" music, and the jazz chords I have obsessed over, has created a basis for me as an artist.

 Artistic Direction and Songwriting

-I made that post called "The Jerk Manifesto", which highlights why being a jerk artist is more important now than ever, I believe the budding genre of Jerk has much promise and I think I can add to the greater all conversation so I would like to attribute and focus on that genre.
+I made that post called "The Jerk Manifesto", which highlights why being a jerk artist is more important now than ever.
+I believe the budding genre of Jerk has much promise, and I think I can add to the greater conversation, so I would like to attribute and focus on that genre.
+I am working on Copyleft, but I cannot create a genre single-handedly, as that's inherently against what a genre is.
+The only genre that I can think of that most similarly shares my musical values is Jerk.

-I also am a sucker for catchy ear candies and melodies and cheap/analog synths. (i.e. Tame Impala's sound)
+I also am a sucker for catchy ear candies and melodies and cheap/analog synths. (i.e., Tame Impala's sound, but also I love simple pop vocal melodies, etc).

 Closing Regards